One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 Alice wants to convey to Bob, in a single use of a quantum channel, a classical message $m\in \mathcal{M}$ and simultaneously, a private classical message $\ell \in \mathcal{L}$ where both messages are uniformly distributed on their corresponding sets.
-The message $m$ is public, meaning that Bob has to be able to decode it correctly with small probability of error and it does not matter if Eve decodes it as well.
+The message $m$ is public, meaning that Bob has to be able to decode it correctly with small probability of error.
 On the other hand, message $\ell$ is private and while Bob has to receive it with negligible error probability, it must be kept secret from Eve.
 We clarify that our definition of public and private messages is the same as in \cite{DevShor} and these correspond respectively to common and confidential messages defined in \cite{Csiszar-Korner}.
-Note that when we say that we do not care if Eve can detect the public message, it does not diminish the generality of our approach since for our purposes here, we can relax this condition.
-If Eve cannot find the public message, it becomes even harder for her to crack the private message.
-In order to accomplish this information-processing task, before communication begins, Alice, Bob and Eve share the state given in (\ref{Srd-state}).
+The position-based decoding is employed in order to accomplish this information-processing task, therefore before communication begins, Alice, Bob and Eve share the state given in (\ref{Srd-state}), where Alice controls the system $A$, Bob has systems $(X,Y)$ and Eve is in possession of $(X',Y')$ systems.
 Our coding scheme is, in spirit, inferred from the well-known superposition coding in classical information theory \cite{Coverbook}.
 We can think of the state (\ref{Srd-state}) as the superposition of two states, each of which is use to accomplish a certain part of the task.
 There are $|\mathcal{M}|$ bins in the first place, inside each of them, there are $|\mathcal{L}||\mathcal{K}|$ states that are divided into $|\mathcal{L}|$ bins, again inside each one there are $|\mathcal{K}|$ states.

 Upon receiving the message pair $(m, \ell)$, Alice goes to the $m$-th copy of $\rho_{XX'(AYY')^{\otimes|\mathcal{L}||\mathcal{K}|}}^{\otimes |\mathcal{M}|}$.
 There she runs the protocol for the private capacity, by considering $|\mathcal{L}||\mathcal{K}|$ copies and choosing a system $A$ uniformly at random from the $\ell$-th bin.
 Upon receiving $B$, Bob performs a position-based decoding to obtain the public message $m$ (and hence the correct copy of $\rho_{XX'(AYY')^{\otimes|\mathcal{L}||\mathcal{K}|}}$).
 The choice of the rate for public message $r$ ensures that this is possible and gentle measurement lemma ensures that the quantum state of the correct copy of $\rho_{XX'(AYY')^{\otimes|\mathcal{L}||\mathcal{K}|}}$ is almost unchanged after Bob's decoding.